-Linköping University uses four grading systems, depending on the course or programme, and the grades you earn will be translated into credits in the ECTS system (the European Credit Transfer and Accumulation System).
+Linköping University uses four different grading systems, depending on the course or programme.
 Full-time studies usually require 40 hours of study per week.
 Lectures and seminars are most often held during the day, which is important to remember if you plan, for example, to have a job alongside your studies.

 In the Swedish academic environment, the student-teacher relationship is quite informal and students are free to approach and question their teachers.
 It is also customary that you address your lecturers or teachers by their first name.
 As a student here you are expected to be independent in your work and take responsibility for the quality of your learning.

-The academic year consists of two terms.
-The autumn term usually runs from the middle or end of August to mid-January and the spring term from mid-January to the beginning or middle of June.
+The academic year consists of two semesters.
+The autumn semester usually runs from the middle or end of August to mid-January and the spring semester from mid-January to the beginning or middle of June.
 There is usually a study break for one or two weeks around Christmas.
 The lengths of other breaks, such as the Easter break, differ between different courses and programmes.
-Term dates for each faculty are available here.
+Semester dates for each faculty are available here: Semester periods

 Workload and instruction